wookey-project/wookeypedia/sphinx/source/ewok/syscalls_complete.rst

    * GPIO_EXTI_TRIGGER_RISE: trigger only on rising GPIO (value rising from 0 to 1)
    * GPIO_EXTI_TRIGGER_FALL: trigger only on falling GPIO (value rising from 1 to 0)
    * GPIO_EXTI_TRIGGER_BOTH: trigger each time the GPIO value varies

+The EXTI_lock is one of the following:

+   * GPIO_EXTI_UNLOCKED: the EXTI line is not muted, the ISR is called each time a new EXTI interrupt arrises
+   * GPIO_EXTI_LOCKED: the EXTI line is muted at the first interrupt.
+There is no more EXTI interrupt on this line while the userspace task doesn't voluntary unlock the associated EXTI line (see sys_cfg(SYS_CFG_UNLOCK_EXTI) syscall manual)

 Declaring a device IRQ
 """"""""""""""""""""""